harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 docker run --name redis -d redis
 ```

 This is quite a simple run command: it runs a container named `redis` and starts the redis process inside it.
-We've done port forwarding to map port 6379 of our `redis` container to the port 6379 of our host machine.
 You can see if the `redis` container started successfully by executing the following command:

 ```bash
 docker ps